Government 2: Oversight

 The need to guard the guardians has been a slow concept to develop in human history.
 Rulers had God on their side, or were gods, and it’s only in the last few centuries that there’s been even a concept of checks and balances.
 But, as usual, the powerful find workarounds and we’re back to the point where “you can’t fight City Hall” is considered a cliché.

-In a sustainable system, that is, in a fair one, that feeling couldn’t exist.
+In a sustainable system, that is, in a fair one, that feeling can’t exist.
+If it does, the system won’t be sustainable.
 Without effective oversight of the government, a sustainable system won’t happen.

 Who does the overseeing is as important as how.
-Distributed — in other words, citizen — oversight may be the essential part, but the fact has to be faced that citizens have other things to do besides track officials.
-Citizens must have the final word, but it is unlikely they’ll do well in the day-to-day minutia of oversight.
-There also need to be professional auditors whose task is to keep tabs on all the data provided by transparency, to take appropriate actions as needed, and to alert the public to major developing problems that aren’t noticed enough.
+Distributed — in other words, citizen — oversight is the essential part, but citizens have other things to do besides track officials.
+There also need to be professional auditors whose task is the day-to-day minutia of oversight.
+They keep tabs on all the data provided by transparency, take appropriate actions as needed, and alert the public to major developing problems that are overlooked.
 This is another area where professionals are needed for the boring or technical details and the general public is needed to ensure independence and functional feedback.

-Moving on to a closer look at transparency, the first point is what it is not.
+So, starting with transparency, the first thing to note is what it isn’t.
 It is not a data dump.
 It is not an exercise in hiding some data under a mountain of other data.
 It does not mean keeping every record for the sake of theater.
 It doesn’t mean stifling interactions by perching the Recording Angel on everyone’s shoulders.

 Transparency means the optimum data for the purpose of promoting honesty in government.
 Information not relevant to that purpose is just noise that masks the signal.
 However, as always when an optimum is required, the difficulty is finding the right balance.
 If the right to know is defined too narrowly, there’s the risk of oversight failure.
-If it’s defined too broadly, then privacy may be invaded for nothing.
+If it’s defined too broadly, official interactions may be stifled for nothing or privacy may be recklessly invaded.
 Organizations such as Transparency International have considerable data on how to approach the optimal level.
-The more governments that had a commitment to providing clear and honest data, the more we’d learn about how to achieve the most useful transparency with the least intrusion and effort.
+The more governments that have a commitment to providing clear and honest data, the more we’d learn about how to achieve the most useful transparency with the least intrusion and effort.

-What we know so far is that financial data and records of contacts and meetings provide two of the clearest windows on what officials (also outside of government) are up to.
-Financial data in the hands of amateurs, however, can be hard to understand or boring or vulnerable to attitudes that have nothing to do with the matter at hand.
+What we know so far is that financial data and records of contacts and meetings provide two of the clearest windows on what officials (also non-governmental ones) are up to.
+Financial data in the hands of amateurs, however, can be hard to understand, or boring, or vulnerable to attitudes that have nothing to do with the matter at hand.
 For instance, accountants have the concept that tracking amounts smaller than what it costs to track them are not worth following.
-Amateurs, on the other hand, will notice a trail of gratuitous donuts but feel too bored to follow statements of current income as present value of net future cash flows, and the fact that the statement is Enron’s means nothing before the fall.
+Amateurs, on the other hand, will notice a trail of gratuitous donuts but feel too bored to follow statements of current income as present value of net future cash flows.
+The fact that the statement is Enron’s means nothing beforehand.
 It is important to ignore the easy distractions of small stuff and to notice the big stuff, especially when it’s so large it seems to be nothing but the background.

-To be precise, there were plenty of auditors involved in the Enron fiasco who knew better.
+There were plenty of auditors involved in the Enron fiasco who knew better, of course.
 That wasn’t a simple matter of amateurs distracted by ignorance.
 However, the auditors received vast sums of money from the company, which simply underlines the need for true independence in oversight, including independence from membership in similar networks.
 Real transparency would have made the necessary information available to anyone, and would have prevented both the disaster and the pre-disaster profits, some of which flowed to the very people supposedly in oversight … which is why oversight wasn’t applied in time.

 Records of meetings and contacts are another important source of data about what officials are doing, but that raises other problematic issues.
 People need to feel able to speak candidly.
 After all, the whole point is to promote honesty, not to generate ever newer layers of speaking in code.
 A soft focus is needed initially, followed by full disclosure at some point.
 Maybe that could be achieved by a combination of contemporary summaries of salient points and some years’ delay on the full record.
 The interval should be short enough to ensure that if it turns out the truth was shaded in the summaries, corrective action and eventual retribution will still be relevant.
 The interval would probably need to vary for different types of activity — very short for the Office of Elections, longer perhaps for sensitive diplomatic negotiations between countries.

 Presentation of information is a very important aspect of transparency, although often overlooked.
-This may be due to the difficulty of getting any accountability at all from current governments, so we’re grateful for whatever we get, even data in indigestible lumps.
+This may be due to the difficulty of getting any accountability at all from current governments.
+We’re so grateful to get anything, we don’t protest the indigestible lumps.
 Governments that actually served the people would present information in a way that allows easy comprehension of the overall picture.
 Data provided to the public need to be organized, easily searchable, and easy to use for rank amateurs as well as providing deeper layers with denser data for professionals.
 If these ideas were being applied in a society without many computers, public libraries and educational institutions would be repositories for copies of the materials.

 A related point is that useful transparency has a great deal to do with plain old simplicity.
 The recordkeeping burden on officials should be made as simple and automatic as possible.
-Some of that simplicity should result directly from requiring only information relevant to doing the job honestly, rather than all information.
+In an electronic world, for instance, any financial transactions could be routed to the audit arm of government automatically and receive a first pass computer audit.
+Some simplicity should flow naturally from requiring only information relevant to doing the job honestly, rather than all information.

-Transparency should make oversight possible for any citizen, but it shouldn’t be their sole responsibility to use it.
-To repeat one more time, that runs the risk of people being insufficiently irritated to keep their government honest.
-There also needs to be a professional audit arm of the government, one which can examine any department and has the expertise to detect wrongdoing.
+The professional audit arm of the government would have the job of examining all departments.
 The General Accounting Office fulfills some of that function in the US now, but it serves Congress primarily.
-In the system I’m thinking about, it would serve the citizenry with publication of its reviews, and it would have the power to initiate recalls or criminal proceedings, as needed.
+In the system I’m thinking about, it would serve the citizenry with publication of data and its own summaries and reviews.
+It would also have the power to initiate recalls or criminal proceedings, as needed.
 (More on enforcement in a moment.)

 A professional audit agency doesn’t provide enough oversight, by itself, because of people’s tendency to grow too comfortable with colleagues.
-Citizens’ ability to take action would counteract the professionals’ desire to avoid friction and ignore problems in spite of their own expertise.
+Citizens’ ability to take action would counteract the professionals’ desire to avoid friction and ignore problems.
 But citizen oversight, by itself, is also insufficient.
 Its main function is as a backstop in case the professionals aren’t doing their jobs.
 The day to day aspects, the “boring” aspects of oversight need to be in the hands of people paid to pay attention.

-Feedback is the next big component of oversight, together with transparency, legal sanctions, and the right to appeal against the other three.
+Feedback is the next big component of oversight, after transparency.
 The sternest form of feedback is recall elections, but in the interests of preventing problems while they are still small, a system that aims for stability should have many and very easy ways to provide feedback.

 The easiest way to give feedback is to complain.
 That route should be developed into an effective instrument regarding any aspect of government, whether it’s specific people, paperwork, or practices.
-Complaints could address any annoyance, from a form asking for redundant information to the head of the global Department of Transportation ignoring a lack of coordination among intercontinental flights.
+Complaints could address any annoyance, whether it’s a form asking for redundant information or it’s the head of the global Department of Transportation not doing his or her job coordinating intercontinental flights.
 Anyone who worked for a tax-funded salary, from janitors to judges, could be the subject of a complaint.

 It’s simple enough to set up a complaints box, whether physical or electronic, but effectiveness depends on three more factors.
-The first two are responsibility without repercussions.
+The first two are responsibility and an absence of repercussions.
 People have to be able to complain without fear of retribution.
 On the other hand, complaints have to be genuine in all senses of the word.
 They have to come from a specific individual, refer to a specific situation, and be the only reference by that person to that problem.
-Anonymity is a good way to satisfy the first requirement.
-Responsibility is necessary to satisfy the second.
+Anonymity is a good way to prevent fear of retribution.
+Responsibility is necessary to make sure complaints are genuine.
 Somehow, those two conflicting factors must be balanced at an optimum that allows the most genuine complaints to get through.
-Possibly a two-tiered system could offer a solution: one tier anonymous with some safeguards against frivolous action, and one not anonymous (but confidential, of course), and maybe more heavily weighted.
+Possibly a two-tiered system could offer a solution: one tier would be anonymous with some safeguards against frivolous action, and one not anonymous (but with bulletproof confidentiality) that could be more heavily weighted.

-In setting that baseline level, it’s best to err on the low side, since expressed complaints are likely indicative of a larger number of people who were bothered but said nothing.
+In setting that baseline level, the idea would be to err on the low side, since expressed complaints are likely indicative of a larger number of people who were bothered but said nothing.
 The level also should not be the same for all grades.
 People are likelier to complain about low level workers than managers whom they don’t see.

 So far, my focus has been on ways of controlling officials, and that is the larger side of the problem.
 But, that said, officials do need ways of contesting overactive oversight, downright harassment, or unjustified recalls or prosecutions.
 The point of draconian oversight — draconian from our perspective that teflon officials are normal — is to have public servants who live up to their name.
 They must serve the public.